 My most important resolution for 2013 is to learn from my mistakes.
 I will make an analysis of my works, efforts, decisions, inputs, outputs, and almost everything to make necessary changes for the upcoming year.

 Smart Road Maps:

-Amy aim will be to act smart, plan smart, and work smart for sure.
-I will define a road map to achieve efficiently, which I could not in 2012.
+My goal will be to act smart, plan smart, and work smart for sure.
+I will define a road map to achieve efficiently, which I could not do in 2012.